rjamorim/compnet-pa2/readme.txt

 Programming assignment 2
 Roberto Amorim - rja2139

+** Delivering with three days delay - hopefully that is OK, I have not used late days before
+** Did not have time to implement file transfer, finals and other projects got in the way.
+Sorry about that!

 This program simulates network-layer routing uwing the Bellman Ford algorithm, implementing poison reverse.